microsoft/vscode-docs/release-notes/latest.md

 ### Indentation

-Inititated by [user reqeusts](https://github.com/Microsoft/vscode/issues/1228), we have introduced an indentation status in the editor to help with tabs to spaces conversion and vice versa.
+Inititated by user request [#1228](https://github.com/Microsoft/vscode/issues/1228), we have introduced an indentation status in the editor to help with 'tabs to spaces' conversion and vice versa.

 ![indentation status](images/february/indentation-2.png)